Rochester Institute of Technology logo

 About Rochester Institute of Technology

-RIT: A private research powerhouse shaping the future of technology and innovation.
+RIT: A private research powerhouse igniting innovation in technology and creative fields.

 Key Highlights

-• Classified as an "R2: Doctoral Universities – High research activity" institution.
+• Designated as an "R2: Doctoral Universities – High research activity" institution.

-• Pioneered the nation's first ABET-accredited undergraduate Microelectronic Engineering program in 1982.
+• Pioneered the nation's first ABET-accredited undergraduate Microelectronic Engineering program and the first Imaging Science PhD.

 Timeline